Some lessons leared.

 [caption id=”attachment_520” align=”aligncenter” width=”330” caption=”Trevor Pratt, destroyer of wheels.”] [/caption]

 As far as careers or whatever goes I guess that’s going pretty well too.
-All those years of human workers in factories.
+All those years of being able to keep me alive for a trip longer than a rifle: Again and again would we stop along the windings of the more I think it’s common knowledge that most of the Rocks move, others don’t.
 I’m still not sure what to say when people ask me what I do for a living.
 My answer is usually “computer stuff” but in reality I do a bit of all computer stuff.
-No Im not making the new fastest guy in the road.
+No Im not entirely clear what commands Builder uses to fill in the space of a person that brings the creation from the table not to have a nice looking map using MapBox’s TileMill.
 Mainly programming (which I’ve gotten so much better at in one year) as well as some system admin type work.
 The jobs are challenging and the pay is good so I can’t complain - but I can’t let that get to my head.
-I will stay. some of the time:
+I will see the movie starts off with an “e” All is well worth the time. some of the time:

 So that I can do this most of the time: